Periop Meds

 - patients chronically on beta-blockers should stay on beta-blockers perioperatively (I, B)

-- for patients in whom beta-blocker therapy is initiated, it may be reasonable to begin perioperative beta-blockers long enough in advance to assess safety and tolerability, preferably more than 1 day before surgery (IIb, B)
+- for patients with a new indication for beta- blocker therapy, it may be reasonable to begin beta-blockers long enough in advance to assess safety and tolerability and respond with dose titrations, optimally > 7 days before surgery (11b, B)

-- beta-blocker therapy should not be started on the day of surgery (III:H, B)
+- in patients without a need for beta-blocker therapy, beta-blockers should not be started on the day of surgery due to increased stroke and mortality harm (3, B)

 What happened to the enthusiasm for perioperative beta-blockade?
-Several RCT's initially created excitement that periop beta-blockade could protect patients from the risk of myocardial ischemia.
-But the POISE trial gave untitrated fairly high-dose beta-blockade on the day of surgery, yielding cardiac benefit but stroke harm, which dampened overall enthusiasm.
+Several RCTIs initially created excitement that periop beta- blockade could protect patients from the risk of myocardial ischemia.
+But ACC reviews that some of those early trials included stopping chronic beta-blockers rather than initiating them anew, thus making beta-blockade look artificially favorable.
+Then the POISE trial gave untitrated fairly high-dose beta-blockade on the day of surgery, yielding cardiac benefit but stroke harm, which dampened overall enthusiasm.
 Furthermore, the scientific integrity of some work in this field has been called into question.
-Thus the ACC recommendations above which were once strong are now more tempered. .
+Thus the ACC recommendations above which were once strongly favorable are now more tempered.

 Psychotropics